bdelangh/my-bookshop-git2/README.md

     * CF-API = SAP Cloud Platform login url (eg. https://api.cf.eu10.hana.ondemand.com)
     * CF-ORG = Organization
     * CF-SPACE = Space (eg. dev)
->Note : In a production environment you might want to store some of these values in a KeyVault.
 * Run the pipeline to deploy the application

 The pipeline we're using is directly deploying towards SCP, for production usage you might want to incorporate Unit testing, Integration testing, ... .